musikele/musikele.github.io/_drafts/react-native.md

 The first run may require a lot.
 Don't worry and wait.
 This command will open another terminal, that runs the JS compiler for the target platform.
 Don't close that window!

-## what if I want to run the app in Android Studio or XCode?
+## A look at RN files and dirs

 The RN project comes with two directories, `/android` and `/ios`.
 Those dirs contain the projects that can be opened with the two IDEs.
-With these you can modify the target simulator, or sign the app to deploy on the AppStore, etc.
+With these you can modify the target simulator, or sign the app to deploy on the stores, etc.

+The first file you have to look at, in RN project, is `index.js`.
+It will load the AppRegistry, that is the component that will display the component on the screen; which component? well, if you see the imports, it will render `App.js`.

+This `App.js` contains some default demo code, that still is useful to display some properties from RN.
+For example, try to change the title text.
+At this moment, the simulator automatically refreshes the app at every code change, if this doesn't work you can just CMD + R (or Ctrl + R).
+If you need to access more options, CMD + M.